LouisChoron/Hoverslam-Code/README.md

 # Hoverslam-Code
-A project to predict when to start the SpaceX Falcon rocket landing burn in 1D, accounting for weight and drag, to touchdown safely.
+An attempt to predict when to start a simulated SpaceX Falcon rocket landing burn in 1D, accounting for weight and drag, to allow for a safe touchdown.